publishpress/PublishPress-Planner/src/readme.txt

 * Changed:
 * Removed quick edit option from the metadata tab;
 * Updated the Twig library to v1.35.0;
+* Adjusted filters on notification workflows to only consider selected items.
+Before that, if no post type, category, or statuses where selected, all the items would be considered selected.

 = [1.7.4] - 2017-09-13 =